rmiller85/Robot-Arm/README.md

 ## Motor
 Gravity couldn't do *all* the work in straightening/sliding our screws.
 We devised a plan to attach a continuous servo which would slap an arm against the hopper over and over.
 However, Mr. H provided a far better and simpler solution: an eccentric motor.
 It violently shook whenever turned on.
 It was perfect.

+Next, we had to build a C-clamp to hold the motor in place.
+This was fairly easy; I reused a C-clamp model that I threw together last year.
+With a few dimension changes, the new clamp was complete.
+Attaching it to the hopper was simple.
+We just drilled screw holes in the back.
+You can see this in the above picture.